pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_services/chapter.md

 The elements in the service dialogs used for embedded Ansible playbook services must be named in a particular way for their values to be passed through to the running playbook.

 Each service's dialog should prompt for the machine credential to be used when running the playbook, and the list of hosts on which to run the playbook.
 These elements must be named **credential** and **hosts** respectively.
-Any additional playbook variables to be passed in to the playbook should have their element named prefixed by **param_--.
+Any additional playbook variables to be passed in to the playbook should have their element named prefixed by **param_**.

 The element names are setup correctly when we select **Create New** as the dialog radio button in the **Adding a new Service Catalog Item** page.
 Any **Variables and Default Values** that we add will automatically be added to the service dialog, with the variable name prefixed correctly.
 For example an added variable name of "package" would result in an element being added to the resultant service dialog with the element name of **param_package**.